Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 ![](/img/user-guide/start_new_experiment.png)

 2. On the next screen, enter your new experiment name, unique from prior experiments.
 This cannot be changed.
 Enter optional metadata about your experiment.
 The description can be changed later.
-Click "Create" when done.
+Click "Save" when done.

 ![](/img/user-guide/create_new_experiment_page.png)